azencot-group/ImagenI2R/README.md

-# TS2IMG: Time Series to Image Generation for Irregular Data
+# ImagenI2R : A Diffusion Model for Regular Time Series Generation from Irregular Data with Completion and Masking

-A PyTorch implementation of time series to image generation using diffusion models, specifically designed for handling irregular (missing data) time series.
-This project converts time series data to images using delay embedding and generates synthetic time series through diffusion processes.
+An implementation of time series to image generation using diffusion models, specifically designed for handling irregular time series.

 ## Overview